What is the rate?

 Is there really a difference working with a local agency owner?

-Yes.
+YES!
 While the payment networks where transaction processing happens all basically operate the same way, having a relationship with an independent agent is a far superior experience to just getting a monthly statement and an 800 number to call should you have any questions or concerns.
-Think about it, if you were able to deal directly with the owner of the businesses where you spend your own money, do you think it would be better than just dealing with a rank and file employee?
-Of course!
+A local agent with experience and a reputation of integrity and reliability is rare and it is INVALUABLE.
 If you value your time and want to experience outstanding client service that you don’t have to pay extra for, you really are doing yourself a disservice by not working with a local agent for your credit card processing.
 Don’t take my word for it; read the testimonials on this website to better understand the details that make it so much better.

 Do you offer interchange plus / pass through pricing?

-If I need to upgrade my equipment, how much will that cost?
+I need to update / replace my terminal…. how much will that cost?

-Nothing.
+NOTHING!
 I only place accounts with processing companies that offer “free equipment placement” programs.
 What this means is that you will be provided a terminal and/or Pin Pad to use with no upfront investment.
-Should you ever decide to stop processing with the company that gave you the equipment, you will need to ship the equipment back.
+Most companies require a minimal monthly fee to cover replacement / overnight shipping / insurance but there is no cost for you to obtain the new terminal.

-How long do I have to wait before I see deposits in my bank account?
+How long do I have to wait until I see deposits in my bank account?

 In most cases, a retail or restaurant merchant account will be approved for next day funding*.
-What this means is that if you settle before the cutoff time (depending on the company I place the account with, this is usually between 7PM EST and 10PM EST), all funds will be in your account the next business day*.
-The only exception is on the weekends.
-Assuming Monday is not a bank holiday, weekend sales will be in your account Tuesday morning.
+What this means is that if you settle before the cutoff time (depending on the company I place the account with, this is usually between 7PM EST and 12AM EST), all funds will be in your account the next business day.

 *Next day funding requires approval from the underwriting department of the registered ISO/MSP